irhamnaj/irhamnaj.github.io/_pages/blog.md

     image_path: /assets/images/nlp_short.png
 ---

-If you want to add a gallery (modify the links above and the images):

-{% include gallery id="layouts_gallery" class="full" layout="half"%}

-# Articles

-Or simply add articles:

 [SP - Voice Gender Detection web application](https://maelfabien.github.io/machinelearning/Speech11/#): How to extract relevant features and build a voice gender detection application using MFCC, GMMs and a provided dataset.